14 days of nature, wine and Aboriginal cultures

 Day 7: Explore Kata Tjuta

-The extraordinary beehive-like domes of Kata Tjuta, about 30 kilometres (19 miles) from Uluru, are one of the Red Centre's most beautiful attractions.
-Rise early to take the seven-kilometre (4.5-mile) Valley of the Winds trail through Kata Tjuta's hidden landscapes, where rainbow-coloured birds flit over grasslands and wallabies nestle in rocky outcrops.
-In the afternoon, join one of the resort's free cultural activities, such as a bush tucker tour or dance performance, or sign up for an unforgettable desert dinner under the outback sky.
+The extraordinary beehive-like domes of Kata Tjuta, about 58 kilometres (36 miles) from Uluru, are one of the Red Centre's most beautiful attractions.
+Rise early to take the 7.4-kilometre (five-mile) Valley of the Winds trail through Kata Tjuta's hidden landscapes, where rainbow-coloured birds flit over grasslands and wallabies nestle in rocky outcrops.
+In the afternoon, join one of Ayers Rock Resort's cultural activities, such as a bush tucker tour or dance performance, or experience an unforgettable desert dinner under the outback sky.

 Day 8: Uluru to Coober Pedy

-It's about an eight-hour drive to Coober Pedy, through a landscape dominated by low shrubs; the occasional bloodwood trees mark the paths of the dry riverbeds.
+It's about a seven-hour drive to South Australia's Coober Pedy, through a landscape dominated by low shrubs; the occasional bloodwood trees mark the paths of the dry riverbeds.
 Shortly before you reach Coober Pedy, keep an eye out for the Dingo Fence.
 The world’s longest fence, stretching more than 5,600 kilometres (3,480 miles) through the outback, was built to keep dingoes out of south-eastern Australia.
-It's about 50 kilometres (32 miles) before you reach town.
 Tonight you will overnight at Coober Pedy, the opal mining capital of the world.
-Perhaps the most fascinating fact of Coober Pedy is that many of the locals live below ground to escape the searing heat.
-Try it out for yourself when you check in at the Lookout Cave Underground Motel.
-The Outback Bar & Grill is a good choice for dinner.
+Perhaps the most fascinating fact of Coober Pedy is that many of the locals live below ground to escape the heat.
+Try it out for yourself when you check-in at the Lookout Cave Underground Motel.

 Day 9: Delve into Coober Pedy